EU to place order with Pfizer for COVID shots adapted to Omicron | Health

 EU to place order with Pfizer for COVID shots adapted to Omicron

-European Union governments have agreed to order over 180 million doses of an adapted version against Omicron of the COVID-19 vaccine developed by BioNTech and Pfizer, the head of the European Commission said.
+European Union governments have agreed to exercise an option to buy over 180 million doses of a version of the COVID-19 vaccine adapted for the Omicron variant developed by BioNTech and Pfizer, the head of the European Commission said.
+Pfizer and BioNTech began development of a prototype Omicron-specific COVID-19 vaccine on November 25, and said they could have it ready in March.

-European Union governments have agreed to order over 180 million doses of an adapted version against Omicron of the COVID-19 vaccine developed by BioNTech and Pfizer, the head of the European Commission said.
-But Pfizer said it was not aware of the order.
+European Union governments have agreed to exercise an option to buy over 180 million doses of a version of the COVID-19 vaccine adapted for the Omicron variant developed by BioNTech and Pfizer, the head of the European Commission said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)